ibm-js/delite-tutorial/beginner.md

 using [valid custom element names](http://www.w3.org/TR/2013/WD-custom-elements-20130514/#dfn-custom-element-name) are custom elements.
 The most basic requirement for the tag name is it **MUST** contain a dash **(-)**.

-In case there's any confusion, the module name created `BlogPost` bears no relation to the custom element name i.e. `blog-post`, the module `BlogPost` registers the custom element tag name `blog-post`.
+In case there's any confusion, note that the module name (i.e. `BlogPost`) is independent of the custom element's name (i.e. `blog-post`), although by convention we define one custom element per module, and name them similarly.

 ###Declarative creation of custom elements
 If we view the generated sample `./samples/BlogPost.html`, we see the following JavaScript: